UC San Diego Baseball Camps

 As a collegiate student-athlete, Newman played two seasons at Fresno State before transferring to Texas Tech.
 In 1993, he won a Western Athletic Conference (WAC) championship with the Bulldogs.
 The next season, he was tabbed All-Southwest Conference as a member of the Texas Tech Red Raiders.

-Newman earned a Master's Degree in higher education from Dallas Baptist in 2004.
-He did his undergrad work at Texas Tech and received a Bachelor's Degree in family studies in 1997.
+Newman earned a master's degree in higher education from Dallas Baptist in 2004.
+He did his undergraduate work at Texas Tech and received a bachelor's degree in family studies in 1997.

-Newman, 40, resides in La Jolla with his wife, Melissa, and son, EJ.
+Newman resides in La Jolla with his wife, Melissa, and sons, EJ, Jack and Joshua.